KongLabRUSP/tramp.medip/README.md

 like other cancers, arises from epigenetic modifications as well as genomic alterations (5, 6).
 We have conducted methylated DNA immunoprecipitation (MeDIP) with next- generation sequencing (MeDIP-seq) followed by Ingenuity Pathway Analysis to analyze and compare the whole genomic DNA methylation patterns between TRAMP tumors and control prostates from WT (C57BL/6) mice.
 The results from this study have been submitted for publication and tentatively acceptable for publication with revision in Life Sciences, ?Epigenetic alterations in TRAMP mice: genomic DNA methylation profiling using MeDIP-seq? by Wenji Li, Ying Huang, Tin Oo Khor, Guo Yue, Limin Shu, Anne Yuqing Yang, Chengyue Zhang, Michael Verzi, Ronald P Hart, and Ah-Ng Tony Kong (publication #3).
 The results from this study show that abnormal methylation status in CpG islands of a variety of genes in TRAMP tumors.

 A.-N. Tony Kong, Ph.D.

+## Files<a name="files"></a>

+## Technology<a name="tech"></a>
+[**Methylated DNA immunoprecipitation** (**MeDIP** or **mDIP**) is a large-scale (chromosome- or genome-wide) purification technique in molecular biology that is used to enrich for methylated DNA sequences.
+It consists of isolating methylated DNA fragments via an antibody raised against 5-methylcytosine (5mC).
+This technique was first described by Weber M. et al.[1] in 2005 and has helped pave the way for viable methylome-level assessment efforts, as the purified fraction of methylated DNA can be input to high-throughput DNA detection methods such as high-resolution DNA microarrays (MeDIP-chip) or next-generation sequencing (MeDIP-seq).
+Nonetheless, understanding of the methylome remains rudimentary; its study is complicated by the fact that, like other epigenetic properties, patterns vary from cell-type to cell-type.](https://en.wikipedia.org/wiki/Methylated_DNA_immunoprecipitation)

+## Results <a name="results"></a>

+###Objectives

+## Design
+* Wild Type vs. TRAMP mice
+* DMA methylation at 24 weeks